webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-By default, the field name is used as the unique column, but you can specify the column name:
+By default uses the field name as the unique column; you can also specify the column name:

 ```php
 use support\validation\Rule;